MerelMoehn/battleship/README.md

 * Boards: both the player's board and the computer's board are displayed.
 An 'H" represents a HIT, an X represents a MISS.
 The location of the player's ships are represented by an @.
 The computer's ships are hidden.

 * Result: after 4 ships are sunk by either the player or the computer, the game will display a result message.

+**Future Features**
+The following features would be nice to add in the future:

+* Letting the player decide the size of the grid
+* Letting the player decide the number of ships
+* Being able to add ships that are larger than one dot on the grid

 ## Data model
 In this project I use a GamePlayer class model.
 There are two instances of the GamePlayer class model: the Player and the Computer GamePlayer